Efficient Reallocation under Additive and Responsive Preferences: Additive utilities

-Note that we can also find a Pareto optimal Pareto improvement in polynomial time as well: in each Pareto improvement the number of top objects increases by at least one so there can be at most $m$ Pareto improvements.
+Note that we can find a Pareto optimal assignment in polynomial time as well by repeatedly improve the assignment with Pareto improvements.
+In each Pareto improvement the number of top objects increases by at least one, and therefore there is at most $m$ Pareto improvements before reaching a Pareto optimal assignment.